electric-cash/electric-cash/doc/files.md

 ## Data directory location

-The data directory is the default location where the Bitcoin Core files are stored.
+The data directory is the default location where the Elecric Cash Core files are stored.

 1. The default data directory paths for supported platforms are: